Cloaca Maxima: Significance and effects

-The Cloaca Maxima was large: large enough for "wagons loaded with hay to pass" according to Strabo.
-It could transport one million pounds of waste, water, and unwanted goods, which were dumped into the streets, swamps, and rivers near Rome.
-They were all carried out to the Tiber River by the sewer.
+The Cloaca Maxima was large enough for "wagons loaded with hay to pass" according to Strabo.
+It could transport one million pounds of water, unwanted goods and waste, which were dumped into the streets, swamps, and rivers near Rome.
+They were all carried out to the Tiber River by this drain.
 It used gutters to collect rainwater, rubbish, and spillage, and conduits to dispense up to ten cubic meters of water per second.
 Vaults were closed with flat panels or rocks were used in the construction.
-This sewer used a trench wall to hold back sediments.
+This drainage used a trench wall to hold back sediments.

 Some of its water was still polluted, contaminating water many depended on for irrigation, swimming, bathing, and drinking.
-The sewer reduced the number of mosquitos, thereby limiting the spread of malaria by draining marshy areas.
-Animals, including rats, could find their way into the sewer.
+The drainage reduced the number of mosquitos, thereby limiting the spread of malaria by draining marshy areas.
+Animals, including rats, could find their way into the drainage.

 The Cloaca Maxima was a highly valued feat of engineering.
 It may have even been sacrosanct.
 Since the Romans viewed the movement of water to be sacred, the Cloaca Maxima may have had a religious significance.
-Aside from religious significance the Cloaca Maxima may have praised due to its age and its demonstration of engineering prowess.
+Aside from religious significance, the Cloaca Maxima may have been praised due to its age and its demonstration of engineering prowess.
 Livy describes the sewer as:Works for which the new splendor of these days has scarcely been able to produce a match.— Titus Livius, Titus Livius, The History of Rome, Book 1The writer Pliny the Elder describes the Cloaca Maxima as an engineering marvel due to its ability to withstand floods of filthy waters for centuries.
 Cassiodorus, a Roman senator and scholar, praised the sewage system in Variae.
 The Cloaca Maxima was a symbol of Roman civilization, and its superiority to others.
 Roman authors were not the only people to praise the Cloaca Maxima.
 British writer Henry James stated that it gave him: "the deepest and grimmest impression of antiquity I have ever received."

+Venus, goddess of love, was the protector of the Cloaca Maxima.
+There was a small sanctuary dedicated to Venus Cloacina (Venus of the Drain) in the Forum Romanum.

-The system of Roman sewers was much imitated throughout the Roman Empire, especially when combined with copious supplies of water from Roman aqueducts.
+The system of drainage and Roman sewers was much imitated throughout the Roman Empire, especially when combined with copious supplies of water from Roman aqueducts.
 The sewer system in Eboracum—the modern-day English city of York—was especially impressive and part of it still survives.